nyonson/raiju/README.md

 A smaller step percentage will increase the likely hood of a successful payment, but might also increase fees a bit if the payment collects a lot of `base_fees` on its route.

-If no out channel and last hop pubkey are given, the command will roll through all channels with high liquidity (as defined by `raiju`) and attempt to push it through channels of low liquidity (as defined by `raiju`).
+If no out channel and last hop pubkey are given, the command will roll through channels with high liquidity  and attempt to push it through channels of low liquidity.
+High and low are defined by the defined by the global `-liquidity-thresholds` flag.
+For example, if liquidity thresholds is set to `80,20`, channels with local liquidity over 80% are considered "high" and channels with local liquidity under 20% are considered "low".

 ```
 $ raiju rebalance 1 1